⚔️ Trench Defense

 Code Philosophy

 Every system is modular and independently testable.
 Game balance values live in config tables — tweaking difficulty never requires touching game logic.
 Comments explain why decisions were made, not just what the code does.
+The goal is a first coder who finishes the project understanding architecture, not just syntax.